ihamidi/DataStructures/README.md

 # DataStructures
-Acouple of projects from my Data Structures class
+A couple of projects from my Data Structures class